mhjensen/Physics321/doc/LectureNotes/_build/html/_sources/schedule.md

 - Solution to first hw at https://github.com/mhjensen/Physics321/tree/master/doc/Homeworks/Solutions

 ### Week 4, January 23-27, 2023
-- Monday 1/24: We discuss various forces and their pertinent equations of motion.
+- Monday 1/23: We discuss various forces and their pertinent equations of motion.
 Recommended reading: Taylor 2.1-2.4.
 Malthe-Sørenssen chapter 6-7 contains many examples.
 We will cover in particular a falling object in two dimensions with linear air resistance relevant for homework 3.
-  - Video of lecture at TBA
+  - Video of lecture at https://youtu.be/Izx1W4qqgmo
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2023/NotesJanuary23.pdf
 - Wednesday 1/25: We discuss other force models with examples such as the gravitational force and a spring force.
 See Malthe-Sørenssen chapter 7.3-7.5.
 We start also our discussion of energy and work, see Taylor 4.1
   - Video of lecture at TBA